-Course in College Teaching (GRAD 5910) - The ECTL and the Office of Academic Affairs offers this three credit level S/U course is offered in the spring semester and is for graduate students who want to broaden their skills and knowledge in the area of teaching in higher education.
+This three-credit S/U course is offered in the spring semester and is for graduate students who want to broaden their skills and knowledge in the area of teaching in higher education.
 This course provides opportunities to develop skills and knowledge in order to design learning materials in one's discipline; create a rich, interactive, and productive classroom; successfully assess student learning; develop an effective personal teaching philosophy; and reflect on teaching and learning experiences.
 The course is listed in the Registrar's Spring 2017 Class Schedule under "Other Programs" GRAD-Graduate School.